hrishi-v/website/JSrefresh.md

+# JSON and localStorage

+## JSON and localStorage are functions contained within JavaScript itself, used for compatibility and saving values through different instances of the same webapge respectively.

 JSON.stringify(JSObject) -- converts JS Objects into JSON strings, allowing for compatibility with various languages

 JSON.parse(JSON) -- converts JSON strings back to JS Objects (NOTE: It does not convert functions, so it is like a CPP struct)